in-toto/supply-chain-compromises/compromises/2019/rubygem-bootstrap-sass.md

 ## Type of Compromise

 It's not entirely clear how the attackers gained write access to be able to publish a new version of the Gem.
-RubyGems has two maintainers who have since rotated their credentials and enabled multi-factor authentication.
+The package on RubyGems had two maintainers who have since rotated their credentials and enabled multi-factor authentication.
 The source infrastructure appears to have been unaffected.

 ## CVE Identifier